 ![]() |

 History of the Plymouth BrethrenThe "Plymouth Brethren" were named after the English seaside town of Plymouth, where a sizable number of Christians gathered during the early years of the movement.
 Interestingly, Plymouth is the town from which the Pilgrims, about 200 years earlier, had embarked for America and for which they named their first settlement in Massachusetts.
 The following letters by J. G. Bellett and J. N. Darby review the early history of the movement.
-Over the coming months, I hope to include additional papers which, I trust, will shed some light on moral exercises which have arisen over the years.
+At the bottom of this page, I have included several additional papers which shed some light on moral exercises that have arisen over the years.

 Bible Light Publishers, Kowloon, Hong Kong.